(formerly known as Galleruca semipullata)

 (Photo: courtesy of the Macleay Museum, University of Sydney)

 These grubs are not true Caterpillars, but are the larvae of various leaf beetles in the family CHRYSOMELIDAE.
 Some the larvae are pale yellow with a yellow or black head.
 As they develop, they acquire black spikes or warts along the body.

-The adult beetles are brown with a black mark on the back of the thorax.
-The adult beetles feed on the foliage of the same trees as the larvae.
+The adult beetles often have a brown head and thorax. and dark wing cases.
+The adult beetles usually feed on the foliage of the same trees as the larvae.

 Further reading :